d7z-project/gitea-pages/README.md

 ### Page Config

-Create `.pages.yaml` in the project's default branch and fill in the following content:
+Create `.pages.yaml` in the project's `gh-pages` branch and fill in the following content:

 ```yaml
 v-route: true # Virtual routing